TheMonk2121/ai-dev-tasks/PRD-B-1008-Enhanced-Backlog-System.md

 **How do we handle it?**
 - **Phased Implementation**: Start with core features, add enhancements incrementally
 - **Performance Monitoring**: Implement caching and pagination for large datasets
-- **Backward Compatibility**: Maintain existing workflow compatibility throughout
+- **Backward Compatibility**: Maintain existing workflow compatibility throughou
 - **Progressive Enhancement**: Provide fallback to text-based interface

 **What are the unknowns?**